viveksgr/NEMO_scripts/README.md

 7. EEM_LOOCV:
 The encoding model to predict odor responses using perceptual descriptors
 8. EEM_dimensionality:
-Performance of EM for different ROI, dimensionality estimates and subjectivity analysis.
+Performance of EM for different ROI, dimensionality estimates.
 9. EEM_subjectivity:
-Performance of EM for different ROI, dimensionality estimates and subjectivity analysis.
+Computation of subjectivity of encoding